babylonlabs-io/babylon/docs/stake-registration.md

    A proof of possession associating the Bitcoin key that controls your stake with the Babylon chain account which you would like to receive the network rewards in.

+> **⚠️  Important**: Always include a Merkle Proof when registering your
+> Phase-1 staking transaction.
+Without it, the Babylon system will treat
+> your stake as a new one subject to the latest Bitcoin Staking Parameters.
+> If these parameters differ from those used to create your stake, the system
+> will permanently reject it.
+In this case, your only option would be to
+> on-demand unbond and stake again.

 This data is submitted as a transaction on the Babylon blockchain, requiring native Babylon blockchain funds for transaction fees.